newrelic/nri-kubernetes/README.md

 [![Community Project header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Community_Project.png)](https://opensource.newrelic.com/oss-category/#community-project)

-# New Relic Integration for Kubernetes
+# New Relic integration for Kubernetes

 New Relic Integration for Kubernetes instruments the container orchestration layer by reporting metrics from Kubernetes objects.
 It gives you visibility about Kubernetes namespaces, deployments, replica sets, nodes, pods, and containers.
 Metrics are collected from different sources.
 * [kube-state-metrics service](https://github.com/kubernetes/kube-state-metrics) provides information about state of Kubernetes objects like namespace, replicaset, deployments and pods (when they are not in running state)